Estimated Tax Payments

 The federal government would like to collect its share of your money as soon as you earn it, but in most cases that is not practical.
 Instead, the law stipulates that taxes must be paid periodically during the tax year, either through withholding by compensation payers or through the payment of estimated taxes by the payees.
 However, there is no estimated tax payment requirement for gift taxes.
 If not enough tax is withheld, then taxpayers must make estimated tax payments commensurate with their total tax liability for a stipulated time.
 For most individual taxpayers, the applicable installment dates are the 15th of April, June, September, and January, unless the 15th falls on a legal holiday, in which case, the installment date will be on the 1st succeeding business day.
 Note that the time period is approximately quarterly, but the June and September payments are earlier than a strict quarterly schedule, which would otherwise occur in July and October.
 A fiscal taxpayer must make estimated payments by the 15thof the 1st, 4th, 6th, and 9th months of the fiscal year.
 However, the last tax payment for the year in January or for the last payment period of a fiscal year, does not have to be made if the taxpayer files a return before the end of that month and pays the total amount due.
 So if a calendar taxpayer files a return and pays the entire tax liability by January 31, then the estimated payment on January 15 is not required.

 Payments for each installment period are 1st carried back to cover any underpayment in previous installments; any overpayments are applied to the next successive payment period.
 Overpayments from the previous year can be used to offset estimated tax liability for the current year.
 Any overpayments of estimated tax cannot be refunded until the taxpayer files for that year.
-However, instead of a refund, the taxpayer can simply lower current estimated payments by the amount of any overpayment.
+However, instead of a refund, the taxpayer can simply lower current estimated payments by any overpayment.

 When taxes are withheld, the amount withheld depends on the amount being paid by the payer.
 However, the payer cannot account for other income that the taxpayer may receive.
 Therefore, taxpayers may be liable for estimated tax payments if other income is received for which taxes have not been withheld, such as income from self-employment and investment income.
-Tax liability may also arise from the alternative minimum tax (AMT) or because the taxpayer employed household employees, in which case, the taxpayer is obligated to pay at least ½ of the Medicare and Social Security taxes of each employee.
+Tax liability may also arise from the alternative minimum tax (AMT) or because the taxpayer employed household employees, in which case, the taxpayer is obligated to pay at least 1/2 of the Medicare and Social Security taxes of each employee.

 Upper income taxpayers will be liable for additional taxes because of changes in the tax law.
 There is a phaseout of itemized deductions and personal exemptions based on income.
 Additionally, there is a new 0.9% Additional Medicare Tax on earned income and the 3.8% Medicare surcharge on net investment income that may also have to be paid through estimated tax payments.